DouglasOrr/DouglasOrr.github.io/src/2024-04-transformers/article.md

 **Summary**

-A final figure might help review the journey we've been on, from ReLU -> ReGLU -> GeGLU.
+A final figure might help review the journey we've been on, from Linear -> ReLU -> ReGLU -> GeGLU.
 To make things legible, we're now looking at a slice through the surfaces we've seen so far, setting `x[1]` to a constant value, and just looking at how `y[0]` depends on `x[0]`.

-![Three line plots, shown as x[0] varies from -2 to 2.
-The first, ReLU, is piecewise linear.
-The second, ReGLU, is piecewise quadratic with gradient discontinuities.
-The third, GeGLU, is smooth but still vaguely quadratic.](img/mlp_slice.png)
+![Four line plots, shown as x[0] varies from -2 to 2.
+The first, linear is linear.
+The second, ReLU, is piecewise linear.
+The third, ReGLU, is piecewise quadratic with gradient discontinuities.
+The fourth, GeGLU, is smooth but still vaguely quadratic.](img/mlp_slice.png)

 So Gemma's MLP, the GeGLU, can be thought of as a piecewise-quadratic function with smooth boundaries between the pieces.
 Where our example had 6 regions across a 2-vector input, Gemma's MLPs may have a vast number of regions (perhaps $10^{2000}$) across their 2048-vector input.